giampaolo/psutil/docs/api.rst

 Process I/O priority constants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Represent the priority I/O priority of a process (Linux and Windows only).
+Represent the I/O priority of a process (Linux and Windows only).
 They can be used in conjunction with :meth:`Process.ionice`.

 .. versionchanged:: 8.0.0